JackDca/Mailpilewiki/Development-guide.md

 New to Mailpile development?
 Want to contribute?
 Thinking of writing a plugin?
 Read on...

+## Turning on debugging
+If you're developing Mailpile, you probably want a lot more debug output than otherwise.
+Simply:

+`set sys.debug = [terms]`

+where [terms] is a space-separated list of types of debug messages you want to get.
+Options include:

+* log
+* http
+* compose
+* sendmail

 ## Writing plugins
 * Look at the [[Plugin API]]
 * Look at existing plugins